FZRkik/Payment-Acceptance-Rate-Analysis-/README.md

 ---

 ## 🎯 Objective
-This project investigates the decline in **credit and debit card payment acceptance rates** processed by Globepay for Deel.
-The goal is to uncover potential causes behind this drop and provide actionable insights to improve payment acceptance.
+This project analyzes credit and debit card payment acceptance rates to identify factors influencing fluctuations and declines.
+The goal is to uncover potential causes behind acceptance rate changes and provide actionable insights to improve payment performance.

 ## 🗂️ Data and Methodology